 Different lenders have different requirements for debt consolidation loans.
-In general, there are a few factors that almost all lenders will consider when determining whether you qualify for a debt consolidation loan.
-They are:
+However, there are a few factors that almost all lenders will consider when determining whether you qualify for a debt consolidation loan.
+These are:

-Credit history – While you don’t need perfect credit to qualify for a personal loan, most companies do require a good to excellent credit score.
+While you don’t need perfect credit to be eligible for a personal loan, most companies do require a good to excellent credit score.
 Lenders use your credit score to assess risk; your credit score is also a factor when determining the interest rate you’re offered.

-Financial stability – Other signals of financial stability include living in the same place for a long time and your debt-to-income (DTI) ratio.
+Other signals of financial stability include living in the same place for a long time, and your debt-to-income (DTI) ratio.
 If your total monthly debt payments are more than 36% of your gross income, you might have a difficult time borrowing money.